 From a safety perspective, carrageenan has a clean record.
-According to, The FDA, , and the International Agency for Research on Cancer (IARC) concluded that carrageenan is not cancer-causing and that it is safe for human consumption.
+According to, The FDA, , and the International Agency for Research on Cancer (IARC) carrageenan does not cause any disease (such as cancer) and is safe for human consumption.

-And that's just the start of the evidence that supports the lack of health risks associated with food grade carrageenan (we'll explain non-food grade in a moment).
+And that's just the start of the evidence associated with the safety of food-grade carrageenan (we'll explain non-food grade in a moment).

 An independent review panel put together by the United Nations and the World Health Organization, did an extensive review examining decades of research on carrageenan.
 Their findings:

 - Carrageenan, when used at the levels it’s currently used in food to achieve the desired effects, is not hazardous to health.